Skip to content

 ) TO './lance_duck.lance' (FORMAT lance, mode 'overwrite');

-Query a Lance dataset from DuckDB
+Query a Lance dataset in DuckDB

 SELECT *